gmferland/pace-calculator/README.md

 # Pace Calculator

-#### A Chrome extension to calculate pace per mile, kilometer, and more for common running distances

 ## Development

 After cloning this repository, follow these steps to see the development version of the extension in your browser.